 There are many reasons to head to the north woods.
 One of them is Madeline Island camping.
 Many options are available-all of them within yards of the beaches of Lake Superior.
 The largest body of fresh water in the world, Lake Superior surrounds this tiny island and creates a 42-square mile playground.
 You can opt for a primitive camp site if tenting is your preference.

 Which park is better for my family or group?
-Big Bay State Park or Big Bay town Park?
-Check out the State Park and Town Park Amenities Information.
+Big Bay State Park or Big Bay Town Park?
 Both parks offer advance web reservations.

 Fire wood is available at both locations.
 However, because of invasive forest insects and diseases, firewood burned in Wisconsin campgrounds must originate from within the state and within 10 miles of the campsite.
 In addition, firewood that has been harvested, purchased, stored or moved through an Emerald Ash Borer quarantine area may not leave the quarantine area.
 For more information on campground firewood see Big Bay State park Range of Allowable Firewood.

 “Take home your memories, not gypsy moths!”
 Inspect your vehicle and outdoor articles for gypsy moth egg masses, remove and destroy them (burn or drown in water with a little bleach) before you leave the island.
 Thank you for helping keep Madeline Island free of invasive species!